magento/devdocs/guides/v2.2/get-started/authentication/gs-authentication-token.md

 Get an admin token | `POST /V1/integration/admin/token` | `integrationAdminTokenServiceV1`
 Get a customer token | `POST /V1/integration/customer/token` | `integrationCustomerTokenServiceV1`

 For most {% glossarytooltip 377dc0a3-b8a7-4dfa-808e-2de37e4c0029 %}web API{% endglossarytooltip %} calls, you supply this token in the `Authorization` request header with the `Bearer` HTTP {% glossarytooltip 34ecb0ab-b8a3-42d9-a728-0b893e8c0417 %}authorization{% endglossarytooltip %} scheme to prove your identity.
 By default, an admin token is valid for 4 hours, while a customer token is valid for 1 hour.
-You can change these values from Admin by selecting **Configuration > Services > OAuth > Access Token Expiration**.
+You can change these values from Admin by selecting **Stores > Configuration > Services > OAuth > Access Token Expiration**.

 A cron job that runs hourly removes all expired tokens.